For S.C. Healthcare Providers:

 If you provide care for a patient who has been bitten by an animal – whether the animal involved is a pet, stray, farm animal, exotic pet or wild animal – you are required to report the name, age, gender, weight, address and telephone number of the person bitten to DHEC no later than the end of the next working day.

-Report animal bites by calling your regional DHEC Environmental Health Services office.
+Report animal bites by completing DHEC 1799 "Animal Bite Report" and submit the report to your regional DHEC Environmental Health Services office.

 We will use the information to contact your patient (or if patient is a minor, their parent) to gather information about the incident and the animal so that we can determine the most appropriate course of action.